readthedocs/readthedocs.org/docs/automation-rules.rst

 Currently, the following actions are available:

 - **Activate version**: Activates and builds the version.
+- **Hide version**: Hides the version and if the version is not active it activates and builds the version.
 - **Set version as default**: Sets the version as default, i.e. the version of your project that `/` redirects to.
   See more in :ref:`automatic-redirects:Root URL`.